HaedronResearch/MapSlide.jl/README.md

 # MapSlide.jl

 This package lets you map a function over sliding window slices.
-Think of it like `Base.mapslices` for moving window map operations.
+Think of it like `Base.mapslices` for sliding window map operations.
 A fork of [RollingFunctions.jl](https://github.com/JeffreySarnoff/RollingFunctions.jl).
 This package is a WIP.